 … and it ends up costing triple your estimate?

-As you recall, in June 2012 I decided to remodel one of my rental units.
-It had been renting for $750 per month, but it was in ugly condition: yellowing 1970′s countertops, pink-and-brown bath tile, and a refrigerator that blocked the bedroom door.
+Last June, I decided to remodel one of my rental apartments.
+My tenants were renting the apartment for $750 per month, but it was an ugly space: yellowing 1970’s countertops, pink-and-brown bath tile, and a refrigerator that blocked the bedroom door.

 - Labor Costs

 - Material Costs

 - Vacancy/Lost Income Cost

 How did these costs pile up?
 Find out below …

 Here’s how the costs broke down.
 All items include labor + materials unless otherwise indicated.